25 Low-Shedding Dog Breeds (With Pictures)

 It’s disheartening for a dog lover to discover that they are allergic to dogs.
 If you have recently found yourself in that unfortunate position, you may think your dog-owning days are over.
 Well, don’t give up so fast.

-Depending on the severity of your allergies, you could try adopting a low-shedding dog.
-Consult your doctor to discuss your threshold for allergens, and if your doctor gives you the green light to bring home a low-shedding dog, consider some of the breeds on the list below.
+Depending on the severity of your allergies, you can try adopting a low-shedding dog.
+Consult your doctor to discuss your threshold for allergens, and if your doctor gives you the green light to bring home a pup, consider some of these dogs that don’t shed a lot from our list below.

 Top 25 Low-Shedding Dog Breeds